Overview

 Begin a career in machining, a trade that blends precision, craftsmanship and technical expertise.

-Your toolkit includes computer-driven tools, placing you at the forefront of technology.
-You'll gain proficiency in programming and operating advanced equipment such as CNC mills, lathes, electrical discharge machines (EDM), and coordinate measuring machines (CMM).
+You'll build a tech-driven toolkit, gaining proficiency in programming and operating advanced equipment such as CNC mills, lathes, and coordinate measuring machines (CMM).

 Additionally, you'll learn to work with conventional mills, drills, lathes and grinders for metal cutting and shaping operations.